sbabic/swupdate/_sources/overview.txt

 Double copy with fallback
 -------------------------

-If there are enough place on the storage to save two copies of the whole software, it is possible to guarantee that there is always a working copy even if the software update is interrupted or a power off occurs..
+If there is enough space on the storage to save two copies of the whole software, it is possible to guarantee that there is always a working copy even if the software update is interrupted or a power off occurs.

 Each copy must contain the kernel, the root file system, and each further component that can be updated.
 It is required